Roaring Twenties: Expressionism and surrealism

-Cinema
+Film

 Felix the Cat, a popular cartoon character of the decade, exhibits his famous pace.

 At the beginning of the decade, films were silent and colorless.
 In 1922, the first all-color feature, The Toll of the Sea, was released.
 In 1926, Warner Bros. released Don Juan, the first feature with sound effects and music.
 In 1927, Warner released The Jazz Singer, the first sound feature to include limited talking sequences.

 The public went wild for sound films, and movie studios converted to sound almost overnight.
 In 1928, Warner released Lights of New York, the first all-talking feature film.
 In the same year, the first sound cartoon, Dinner Time, was released.
 Warner ended the decade by unveiling On with the Show in 1929, the first all-color, all-talking feature film.

 Cartoon shorts were popular in movie theaters during this time.
 In the late 1920s, Walt Disney emerged.
 Mickey Mouse made his debut in Steamboat Willie on November 18, 1928, at the Colony Theater in New York City.
 Mickey was featured in more than 120 cartoon shorts, the Mickey Mouse Club, and other specials.
 This started Disney and led to creation of other characters going into the 1930s.

 Oswald the Lucky Rabbit, a character created by Disney before Mickey in 1927, was contracted by Universal for distribution purposes, and starred in a series of shorts between 1927 and 1928.
 Disney lost the rights to the character, but in 2006, regained the rights to Oswald.
 He was the first Disney character to be merchandised.